-The following discussion should be read together with our Financial Statements and the Notes related to those statements, as well as the other financial information included in this Registration Statement on Form S-1, of which this prospectus is a part.
-Some of our discussion is forward-looking and involves risks and uncertainties.
-For information regarding risk factors that could have a material adverse effect on our business, refer to the Risk Factors section of this prospectus beginning on page 4.
+The following discussion should be read together with our Consolidated Financial Statements and the Notes related to those statements, as well as the other financial information included in this Form 10-K. Some of our discussion is forward-looking and involves risks and uncertainties.
+For information regarding risk factors that could have a material adverse effect on our business, refer to Item 1 of this Form 10-K, Business - Risk Factors.